Scammer takes last dollars of elderly Palo Alto woman, daughter

 Soon the man said he would send her a deposit to retain her services - and she received a check for $4,500.

 "I told him it wasn't necessary and it was a large sum of money,'' Wendy recalls.
-"But he sent it anyway and we needed the money so the money was deposited into out account."
+"But he sent it anyway and we needed the money so the money was deposited into our account."

 She put that $4,500 check into her own bank.